 Keep busy surfing the FlowRider Double Wave Simulator by day and bumping and grinding to the rhythms of Club Noir by night at the Moon Palace Jamaica.
 Get in a massage or rejuvenating treatment early at the AWE Spa, billed as the largest of its kind in Jamaica.

 Families will appreciate dedicated kids and teens clubs, a splash pad and water activities all-included in their room rate.
 No kid-friendly detail is overlooked in the Family Deluxe rooms from Xbox and Smart TVs to bathrobes and slippers for the little ones — hello March Break HQ.
-Concierge Level rooms include adult perks like exclusive beach lounge chairs, a private candlelight dinner, L’Occitane bath products and two 25-minute massages.VACATION TIME »
+Concierge Level rooms include adult perks like exclusive beach lounge chairs, a private candlelight dinner, L’Occitane bath products and two 25-minute massages.Check availability »

 Go Local: Things to Eat in Ocho Rios